Rationality for subclasses of 321-avoiding permutations: Marking, Transducing, and Greediness

 \section{Marking, Transducing, and Greediness}

-We have established that there is a bijective correspondence between $\L_c^{\infty}$ and the regular language $\L_c^{\eta}=\eta_c(\L_c^{\infty})$.
-However, $\mathcal{L}_c^\eta$ is not good enough for our counting purposes, because a permutation $\pi\in\Av(321)$ generally has several (and a variable number of) possible griddings, and it is the latter that are encoded in $\mathcal{L}_c^\eta$.
+We have established that $\eta_c$ gives a bijection between $\L_c^{\infty}$ and $\L_c^{\eta}$ (Observation~\ref{obs-where-encoded}), and that the latter language is regular (Proposition~\ref{prop-regularity-encoding}).
+However, $\mathcal{L}_c^\eta$ is not sufficient for our counting purposes, because a permutation $\pi\in\Av(321)$ generally has several (and a variable number of) possible griddings, and it is the latter that are encoded in $\mathcal{L}_c^\eta$.
 We therefore need to pass to our distinguished, unique---i.e. greedy---griddings.
 In other words, we need to consider the set $\eta_c(\mathcal{L}_c^\infty\cap \mathcal{G}^\infty)$ and prove that it is regular.
 To do this we return to the domino encoding.
 In general, as noted previously, the domino encoding is not a suitable device for detecting regularity because of the consistency requirement between consecutive dominoes and the lack of bounds on the number of symbols in a domino.
 Fortunately, the properties we are interested in (initially, greediness; in the next section, finite bases; after that, well-quasi-order) depend only on a bounded number of letters per domino factor.
 Here we develop a technique, called \emph{marking}, that allows us to focus on such bounded sets of letters.

 In a \emph{marked} permutation some of the entries, designated with overlines, are distinguished from the remaining entries.
 Generally the reason for adding marks to a permutation is to follow the marking with a test that identifies the presence or absence of some specific configuration among the marked elements.
 Notationally, marked permutations and sets of such permutations are indicated with overlines.